|Date Opened||5/3/2019 12:00:00 AM|

 Reasonable accommodation for individuals with disabilities will be made in accordance with applicable laws.
 Requests for testing accommodations are to be made within one week after the close of the filing period.
 For information regarding accommodation for individuals with disabilities, phone (312) 751-5170 (voice) or (312) 751-5916 (TTY).

-Examination: The Electrical Mechanic examination will consist of a written test weighted 40% and a performance test weighted 60%.
-The minimum passing score on each test will be 70% unless determined otherwise by the Director of Human Resources.
-Candidates must achieve a passing score on each test to be eligible to compete in each subsequent test and to have their names placed on the eligible list.
+Examination: The examination will consist of a written test weighted 100%.
+The minimum passing score on the written test will be 70% unless determined otherwise by the Director of Human Resources.
+Candidates must achieve a passing score to have their names placed on the eligible list.

+After competing in this examination, no candidate may compete again within three years.
 Appointments will be made from an eligible list with three categories: A (Exceptionally Well Qualified), B (Well Qualified) and C (Qualified).
 Candidates in the highest category will be given first consideration for appointment.
 The eligible list has a duration of three years.
-Appointment is subject to successfully passing a physical examination, a drug test, an evaluation of the candidate's ability to meet the specific physical demands of the job and a criminal history background investigation.
+Appointment is subject to successfully passing a physical examination, a drug test and a criminal history background investigation.

 Amended August 1, 2019, to change the Close Date, Qualification Date, Minimum Requirement Date definition, Examination Process, and to add Written Test date, time, location and instructions.